How I Overcame Social Anxiety Without Medication: A Guide to Self-Care, Exposure Therapy, and Alternative Remedies

 - Think of situations in which you've felt happy, anxiety-free and confident.
 Let the good feelings fill your body, and pay attention to how it feels.

 - Consider Stoic philosophy.
 The Stoic philosophers had a vital role in the development of modern CBT (Cognitive Behavioural Therapy).
-You can read my article about how Stoicism has helped my anxiety here.

 You can also try something called a "butterfly hug," which is often used in trauma therapy.
 I use the technique regularly, and find it so useful for difficult moments.